 At the end, when Loki is impersonating Odin on the throne, he genuinely, if he wanted, had the chance to turn the tables on Thor, and throw him in the dungeons for committing treason, and none would have questioned "Odin" on it.
 What does he do instead?
 He tells Thor he's proud of him, and lets him go.
 Sure, he's not really Odin, but despite finally being on top he chose not to completely screw his brother over when he had the chance, and even make him feel like he has the fatherly affection Loki never had.

-Also, Thor did keep his promise to Loki by telling his "father" that Loki died like any honorable Asgardian.
+Also, Thor kept his promise to Loki by telling his "father" that Loki died in valiant combat like any honorable Asgardian.

 The Stinger is very heartwarming and funny.
 At the beginning of it, Darcy and Erik try to comfort Jane because Thor didn't come back.
 Then there's a storm and he arrives on the backporch.
 Cue kiss.